 Record labels are constantly trying to find the next big artist to sign that is going to make it in the music market, so you need to make yourself unique to stand out from the crowd.
-They’re not looking for a copycat artist; they want something different, so, if you want to get signed by a record label, focus on your unique qualities and enhance them.
+They’re not looking for a copycat artist, they want something original.
+If you want to get signed by a record label, focus on enhancing your unique qualities.

 |“Open Mic UK is that one competition that all the record labels are keeping their eye on”.|